-WP-3 / # 04 / EJ to EJ Cybersecurity for Trusted Society
+WP-3 / # 04\ / EJ to EJ Cybersecurity for Trusted Society

-Pursue international harmonization in the field of cybersecurity, in particular the alignment between the EU cybersecurity certification schemes and regulatory cybersecurity framework in Japan and integration of the international standards including certification and labelling of IoT devices and services.
-Request that both governments take the lead in introducing new security technologies for the quantum computer age.
+- Pursue international harmonization in the field of cybersecurity, in particular the alignment between the EU cybersecurity certification schemes and regulatory cybersecurity framework in Japan and integration of the international standards including certification and labelling of IoT devices and services. - Request that both governments take the lead in introducing new security technologies for the quantum computer age.

 - Security is necessary as a precondition for creating value in cyberspace and the realization of the digital transformation.
 Without taking appropriate measures, however, risks of increasing vulnerability might hold it back, or even seem to outweigh its benefits. - Cybersecurity policy should be built on a shared responsibility in private and public sectors. - A Global coordinated approach is effective in coping with high-level attacks.
-An information sharing scheme with regards to security incidents should be created between the national contact points in each EU Member States based on the NIS directive on the one hand and Japan on the other. - Cloud computing services are within the scope of the NIS Directive.
-Detailed provisions will be specified by EU Member States.
-The NIS Directive is a vital Directive to mitigate risks of Cyber Attacks.
-The European Commission should work to ensure a harmonised implementation in the Member States. - The EU's approach to establish cybersecurity certification schemes for ICT, Cloud, AI and 5G would be a great benefit to develop a safer society where IT is penetrating and indispensable.
+An information sharing scheme with regards to security incidents should be created between the national contact points in each EU Member States based on the NIS directive and NIS2 Directive on the one hand and Japan on the other. - The review of NIS Directive (NIS2) is underway.
+The European Commission should work to ensure a harmonised implementation of NIS2 in the Member States. - The EU's approach to establish cybersecurity certification schemes for ICT, Cloud, AI and 5G would be a great benefit to develop a safer society where IT is penetrating and indispensable.
 Having said that, the EU should make full use of and, if needed, amend to the minimum extent existing regulations so that the industry can comply new regulations without any unnecessary burdens.
 In addition, whether new cybersecurity schemes would be mandatory or not shall depend on the risk level which also makes us believe that it must be clearly defined what cybersecurity risks are in products/services or usage scenes. - The advent of the quantum computer age is expected to make existing cryptography obsolete.
 New security technologies for the quantum computer age are now in the stage of practical application, and the introduction of these technologies will benefit both the public and private sectors.
+The EU and Japan should further promote technology cooperation as trusted partners.